ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

  without the use of the OS.
 I began this project last Fall (I did not do this in the Spring because I studied abroad) and have continued work on it this semester as well.
-We also intend on making memcached persistent using a persistent STM system and a persistent allocator (both awaiting publication).
+I intend on making memcached persistent using a persistent STM system and a persistent allocator (both awaiting publication).

 ### Past Project